WiegandTim/ERT_permafrost_pingos/README.md

 Set up pyGIMLi according to the pyGIMLi documentation (https://www.pygimli.org/installation.html, access: 30 Okt 2025).
 All Python scripts were tested and run in Jupter Lab.

 ## Running pyGIMLi_proc_2D
 - Change `infolder` to the input and workspace directory that includes the dat-files to be processed.
-All dat-files will be targeted, therefore, make sure that the folder only contains dat-files with proper BERT / pyGIMLi structure.
+All dat-files will be targeted, therefore, make sure that the folder only contains dat-files that have a proper BERT / pyGIMLi structure and are already filtered based on resistivity or stack deviation.
+The script does not include data preprocessing and filtering.
-- Based on their infile_names, results will be stored in _results folders, error statistic including chi2 and NRMSE (%) in _errors.txt files, and information on the inversion process in _info.log files.
-A examplary visualization plot is given as png.
-However, it is highly recommended to run `pyGIMLi_visu_2D` for proper visualization including sensitivity.
+- Based on the infile names, results will be stored in _results folders, error statistics including chi2 and NRMSE (%) in _errors.txt files, and information on the inversion process in _info.log files.
+An examplary visualization plot is given as png.
+However, it is highly recommended to run `pyGIMLi_visu_2D` for more advanced visualization including sensitivity.

 ## Running pyGIMLi_visu_2D